DataDog/hiring-engineers/answers.md

 ## Level 1 - Collecting your Data

   * Signing up for Datadog was quite simple.
 Once I filled out the form I was taken to the agent integration page.
 Here I selected the agent for windows and downloaded it and then installed it.
 Once the agent was installed it required a api key to finish the setup and to begin sending data.
 Unfortunately I was unable to easily get the api key as it required going to the integration api page which was not possible until Datadog received a confirmation from the agent.
-I able to get the api key by typing the URL to the integration api page.
+I able to get the api key by typing the URL to the integration api page into the browser.
 Once the agent confirmation was obtained I was free to begin browsing the site.

   * An agent is a program which is installed on a host and has 3 functions, the collector, dogstatd, and the forwarder.
     - The collector is responsible for gathering various system metrics from the host machine it is installed on, as well as running the checks for each integrations installed for that host.